whinee/vibing-cheese/README.md

 I do not own a proper vibrator, and as such, do not know how to properly use one.

 But my use case is for strapping it in the back my biological male genitalia.
 To do so, you will need a rubber band.
-Get yourself different kiinds of rubber bands.
-To test if it is suitable, put the rubber band in ur thumb and index finger then begin stretching it.
+Get yourself different kinds of rubber bands.
+To test if it is suitable, put the rubber band in your thumb and index finger then begin stretching it.
 If it feels like you are not using a significant force to stretch it, but still manages to push back, it is suitable for use.
 With this rubber band, form a double loop, then put it halfway on the case of the vibrator.
 Get one of the loops, then carefully put it on your genitalia until the rubber band loop is just under the head of said genitalia.
 Then, gently, rotate the vibe until it is behind your genitalia.

 Enjoy!